Floating around the Maldives

 Duration: 7 days

-- Explore small fishing villages
+- Explore charming fishing villages and immerse yourself in local life

 The prices will load here automatically, if this does not happen for you: Click here to view Prices